"It became necessary to destroy the town, to save it."

 Weybourne Parish Council, asked for Alok Sharma's attention to Orsted's plan to use open trench technology to bring cables for the Hornsea 3 Project wind farm ashore.
 Citing the risks of potential flooding would increase as the cliffs are extremely soft and already suffering from coastal erosion.
 Cutting through the cliffs would further exacerbate the effect.

 Both Project 1 and 2 wind farms had used Horizontal Directional Drilling (HDD), which takes cables underneath the beach and cliff, avoiding destabilisation.
 The geology of the area was also mentioned.
 The cliffs are an important breeding ground for migrating and wintering birds.

-In April 2019, the RSPB expressed concerns with the responses provided by Orsted in its answers on the topic of alternative solutions, imperative reasons of overriding public interest and compensation.
+In April 2019, the Royal Society of the protection of Birds expressed concerns with the responses provided by Orsted in its answers on the topic of alternative solutions, imperative reasons of overriding public interest and compensation.

 In this context, they are critical in ensuring offshore wind farm schemes predicted to cause damage to Natura 2000 sites are only consented in the exceptional circumstances when all of those tests are met.

 It asked Orsted to demonstrate the contribution Hornsea 3 would make to claimed public interests outweighing the public interest of conserving the relevant features.
 Orsted's submission was nothing more than general statements regarding how the Hornsea Three project itself contributes to these public interests.

 Natural England Concerned of Wind Turbines